Karen McDougal: Who is the other woman paid hush money over Trump affair?

 In response, she said Mr Trump told her she was “special”.

-Because the scheme to pay off Ms McDougal took place before the 2016 election, it’s possible that prosecutors could argue that it was orchestrated by Mr Trump in an effort to affect that election.
+Prosecutors argued in the indictment unsealed on Tuesday is that because the alleged payments were made amid the 2016 election season, they amounted to “criminal conduct that hid damaging information from the voting public during the 2016 presidential election.”

-One witness who could shed light on the agreement, ex-American Media Inc boss David Pecker, testified before the grand jury that indicted Mr Trump as recently as 27 March.
+One witness who could shed light on the agreement is ex-American Media Inc boss David Pecker, a friend of Mr Trump’s, who testified before the grand jury that indicted Mr Trump as recently as 27 March.

 Mr Pecker previously testified before federal grand jurors as part of the investigation which led to Cohen’s indictment and guilty plea, though he recieved immunity from prosecution in exchange for giving evidence.